ushergodwin/PyMySQLPing/README.md

+# PyMySQLPing,
-# PyMySQLPing, MySQL Database wrapper for interucting with mysql
+## MySQL Database wrapper for interacting with MySQL